tiwatson/wandering-labs-availability-2/Readme.md

 ### Current in development and not production ready.

-In 5 parts.
-To be completely hosted serverless on Amazon AWS using a combination of Lambda, DynamoDB, SNS, S3 and API Gateway.
+In 7 parts.
+Completely hosted serverless on Amazon AWS using a combination of Lambda, DynamoDB, SNS, S3 and API Gateway.

 ## api